IDGAF (Dua Lipa song): Commercial performance

 "IDGAF" debuted at number 55 on the UK Singles Chart issue dated 5 January 2018.
 In its eighth week on the chart, the song peaked at number 3.
 It departed the chart 21 weeks later, lasting a total of 29 weeks on the chart.
 In February 2023, the song was awarded a triple platinum certification by the British Phonographic Industry (BPI) for track-equivalent sales of 1,800,000 units.
 On the Irish Singles Chart, the song debuted at number 92 on the issue dated 29 December 2017.
 It eventually reached the summit of the chart the following month and lasted a total of 24 weeks.
 Elsewhere in Europe, the song entered the top 10 in Austria, Belgium, Croatia, Greece, the Netherlands, Norway, Poland, Portugal, Scotland, and Slovenia.

 In Australia, "IDGAF" entered the ARIA Singles Chart at number 23 on the chart issue dated 4 February 2018.
 It peaked at number 3 on the charted issue dated 8 April 2018.
 It spent 9 weeks in the chart's top 10 and a total of 21 weeks on the chart.
 The song performed similarly in New Zealand, debuting at number 38, and eventually lasting 2 weeks at its peak of 5.
-It received a platinum certification from Recorded Music New Zealand (RMNZ) and a four times multi-platinum award from the Australian Recording Industry Association (ARIA) for selling 30,000 and 280,000 track-equivalent units, respectively.
+It received a four times multi-platinum certification from Recorded Music New Zealand (RMNZ) and Australian Recording Industry Association (ARIA) for selling 120,000 and 280,000 track-equivalent units, respectively.
 The song additionally entered the top 10 on official charts in Israel, Malaysia, and Singapore.

 "IDGAF" debuted at number 92 on the Billboard Hot 100 issue dated 27 January 2018.
 It eventually reached a peak of 49 on the chart issue dated 9 June 2018.
 The song also reached the summit of the US Dance Club Songs chart, becoming her fourth number 1 on the chart.
 For adult contemporary and contemporary hit radio charts in the country, the song reached number 36 and 12 respectively on the Adult Top 40 and Mainstream Top 40 charts.
 It received a double platinum award from the Recording Industry Association of America (RIAA) for track-equivalent sales of 2,000,000 units.
-It also entered the Canadian Hot 100 at number 29 and received a six times multi-platinum award from Music Canada (MC) for selling 480,000 track-equivalent units.
+It also entered the Canadian Hot 100 at number 29 and received a seven times multi-platinum award from Music Canada (MC) for selling 560,000 track-equivalent units.